ABC (programming language)

 ABC is an imperative general-purpose programming language and integrated development environment (IDE) developed at Centrum Wiskunde & Informatica (CWI), in Amsterdam, Netherlands by Leo Geurts, Lambert Meertens, and Steven Pemberton.
 It is interactive, structured, high-level, and intended to be used instead of BASIC, Pascal, or AWK.
 It is intended for teaching or prototyping, but not as a systems-programming language.
+ABC was developed from the B language, an earlier creation by Meertens and Pemberton (unrelated to Thompson and Ritchie's language of the same name) which was the first language to use indentation for block structure.

-ABC had a major influence on the design of the language Python, developed by Guido van Rossum, who formerly worked for several years on the ABC system in the mid-1980s.
+ABC had a major influence on the design of the Python language, whose creator, Guido van Rossum, had worked for several years on the ABC system in the mid-1980s.

 Features

 Its designers claim that ABC programs are typically around a quarter the size of the equivalent Pascal or C programs, and more readable.
 Key features include: